 Associate's Degree in Car Mechanics

-An Associate's in Car Mechanics gives students hands-on training in the automotive industry, helping them diagnose and repair different types of vehicles.
-A high school diploma or equivalent is required to be accepted into this program.
+An car mechanics associate's degree program gives students hands-on training in the automotive industry, helping them diagnose and repair different types of vehicles.
 Students in this program can learn how to diagnose, service, test and repair vehicles and their mechanical systems.
 Typical core courses may include:

 - Engine performance